10:30 am Sunday Worship

 These guys sound intelligent.
 Yeah, they sound like good Bible teachers and all that stuff.
 Yeah, I know they’re healing.
 There’s a lot of power in the miracles.
 Can’t deny that.
 But let’s not talk about any of that.
 Let’s talk about where is this power coming from?
 What they say, what they do, it’s by the authority of Satan.
 It’s all through the power of his demons.

 You know what that does to the people?
 Many of them maybe not educated enough to look it up for themselves, makes them fearful.
 Man, siding with John and Jesus means I’m, I’m siding with demons.
 That’s what they want, intimidation.
 I find out that people have said about this church, and about my church back in California, and about the church that my friend Don Green pastors, and about other faithful churches.
 You know what they say about these churches that practice church membership, church discipline, expository preaching, they call us a cult.
-They say all that’s cult, like they’re cultists.
+They say all that’s cult like, they’re cultists.

 You know what they’re doing when they’re saying those things?
 They’re not actually dealing with facts and texts.
 They’re not actually dealing with evidence.
-They’re using intimidation tactics to make you true sheep feel intimidated that you go to this church.
+They’re using intimidation tactics to make you, true sheep, feel intimidated that you go to this church.
 They’ve done the same thing to churches, faithful ministries throughout the, the land, throughout history, they’ve done the same thing.
 Tried to misrepresent Paul as being against God, Jesus as being a, one who destroys Temples.
 Paul teaches people against the Temple, Stephen teaches people against the Temple.
 They try to miss, misrepresent them, and malign them, and align them with evil, malevolent forces.

 Well, here in our text, that’s what these spiritual leaders have chosen to believe.
 And now they knew, even though they believe that, even though they held that view, they couldn’t say that out loud about John.
 Why?
 Why couldn’t they say that about John out loud?
 Why couldn’t they say that here when it’s the opportune time to make their case?
 Why?

 Because the people loved John.
 People loved John.
 They couldn’t, couldn’t deal with John’s preaching on a textual level, on a biblical level.
 Couldn’t deny the results, the effects of his ministry.
-Good fruits and the people fruits of repentance.
+Good fruits in the people; fruits of repentance.
 People loved John.
 Why?
 Because he stood up to Herod.
 People hated Herod.
 He stood up to Herod, called him to repentance, told him “You have your father’s wife and this is not righteous.”
 You know what Herod did?
 Threw him in prison and then lopped his head off.
 So John is a national hero.

 Now, whether or not the people certainly would stone them for this negative judgement about John, it’s kind of beside the point.
 The real question is, so what?
 So what if the people react that way?
 I mean, human reaction is never what determines whether or not we are to testify to the truth.
 Whatever happens, happens.
 We tell the truth, speaking truth before God, leaving the results to him.
 That is all that matters, get this, for one who fears God.
 But if you do not fear God and you fear men, fear anything else, all that’s negotiable.

 Having a grave fear of man problem.
 You know they could find salvation in what Jesus said.
 Don’t fear those who kill the body, can’t kill the soul.
 Don’t fear all these people.
-I’ll tell you who to fear.
-Fear him who can destroy both soul and body and hell.
+I’ll tell you who to fear, “Fear him who can destroy both soul and body in hell.”
 That’s who you should fear.

 Proverbs 29:25 says, “The fear of man lays a snare but whoever trusts in the Lord is safe.”
 Because they fear man though, and not God, they’re willing to compromise the truth.
 The mask is off.
 Their concern about authority is not really a concern about authority.
 They don’t have a righteous concern about authority at all.
 They have a wicked and evil heart.